erchen3/Gamestop-PS5-Bot/README.md

 # Gamestop-PS5-Bot

 ## Why?
 Playstation announced not too long ago the release of the PS5.
 I thought it would be a fun learning exercise to write a script that would essentially notify you via e-mail when a PS5 was available.
-It only works on the GameStop website at the moment, but I hope it serves as a stepping stone to make it work on multiple websites. ☺️
+It only works on the GameStop website at the moment, but I hope it serves as a stepping stone to make your own scripts too. ☺️

 ## Things to note